GoogleContainerTools/skaffold/docs/content/en/docs/concepts/_index.md

 ## Image repository handling

 Skaffold allows for automatically rewriting image names to your repository.
-This way you can grab a skaffold project and just `skaffold run` it to deploy to your cluster.
+This way you can grab a Skaffold project and just `skaffold run` it to deploy to your cluster.
 The way to achieve this is the `default-repo` functionality:

 1. Via `default-repo` flag